UPPMAX/programming_formalisms/docs/git/branches.md

 !!! info "Content"

+    - First we cover a possible workflow
+        - branching
-    - We will
+        - diff
-        - work with the basic commands in git
-        - go through branching and merging
+        - merging
+    - Then exercise!

 ???- info "Learning objectives of 'Branches'"